rshutt/rshutt-exercise/README.md

 1. FastAPI makes writing http handlers quite simple.
 1. Testing is also simplified using TestClient
 1. Python is another technology that a majority of DevOps-enabled engineers will have had exposure to.

+### CI/CD Platform Choice

+For most non-GitOps use cases, GitHub Actions is my preferred choice.

+1. GitHub Actions is broadly available and familiar, lowering the barrier to entry for reviewers and future contributors.
+1. Tight integration with pull requests enables fast feedback loops (tests, linting, and Terraform validation) and improves developer experience.
+1. It provides a simple path to building and publishing immutable container images, as well as deploying to EKS in a repeatable, automated way.
+1. While I like GitOps tooling (e.g., ArgoCD) in long-lived platforms, this exercise focuses on demonstrating repeatability and safe delivery without introducing additional control-plane components.